chenson2018/website-hakyll/posts/2024-08-12-univalence.md

 Mathematics](https://unimath.github.io/minneapolis2024/).
-For the last couple of years I've had some interest from a distance in univalence and homotopy type theory but not taken the plunge, so I was excited that this iteration of the school was a short trip to Minneapolis away.
+For the last couple of years I've had some interest from a distance in univalence and homotopy type theory but not taken the plunge, so I was excited that this iteration of the school was a short trip to Minneapolis.
 I had a wonderful time, and felt that the lectures and accompanying exercises using the Coq library [UniMath](https://github.com/UniMath/UniMath) were structured in an accessible way.
 While "accessible" is certainly a subjective judgement tempered by my previous background, I felt there was special attention given to making the